JimmSlimm/TimeTell/README.md

 A component for LiveSplit ( https://livesplit.org/ )

 ## What it is:
+TL;DR: It shows what time you should aim for when trying to PB
 When trying to set a new personal best, you probably often reset/retry in a middle of a run when you FEEL it's better to retry than to continue on a bad run.
 This component will try to calculate when it's ACTUALLY worth to reset, based on your split history.